-Fire Emblem Engage hands-on preview
+Fire Emblem Engage preview: Hands on with Nintendo's latest strategy star

-(Pocket-lint) - It might not be as recognisable as your Zeldas and Marios, but Fire Emblem is nonetheless one of a few jewels in Nintendo's crown - a stunning strategy series that's only grown in popularity.
+It might not be as recognisable as your Zeldas and Marios, but Fire Emblem is nonetheless one of a few jewels in Nintendo's crown - a stunning strategy series that's only grown in popularity.

 It's following up the widely-loved Three Houses, at last, with Fire Emblem Engage - another Swift outing.
 We've played the first eight chapters of the game to see how it's shaping up a few weeks before release.